 2014-2015 Charlton Lectureship

 This year's lecture will be on November 6, 2014 at 4:00 PM in the Behrakis Auditorium.
-The lecture will be delivered by Dr. James J. Collins, William F. Warren Distinguished Professor University Professor and Professor of Biomedical Engineering, Professor of Medicine, and the Director of the Center of Synthetic Biology at Boston University.
+The lecture will be delivered by Dr. James J. Collins, PhD, William F. Warren Distinguished Professor University Professor and Professor of Biomedical Engineering, Professor of Medicine, and the Director of the Center of Synthetic Biology at Boston University.
 He is also the core founding member of the Wyss Institute for Biologically Inspired Engineering at Harvard University.
 Dr. Collins has been an Investigator with the Howard Hughes Medical Institute.

 The poster competition will take place on November 5 and 6 in Sackler 114.The Charlton poster competition provides students with the opportunity to exchange ideas with scientists and physicians on the Tufts Health Sciences Campus, and to hone their presentation skills.
 Students with similar levels of training are evaluated with their peers.
 Participants are typically divided into three groups:

 - Sackler Senior Category: Sackler biomedical PhD students in years 4 and above, MD/PhD students in Sackler years 4 and above, and Sackler CTS PhD students

 - Sackler Junior Category: Sackler PhD students in years 1-3, MD/PhD students in Sackler years 1-3, and Sackler MS students

 - Professional Category: All Medical, Dental, and Veterinary Medicine students and MD/PhD students in TUSM years 1 and 2.